getpelican/pelican-blog/content/news/pelican-4.5.rst

 2. If you are using one or more plugins that have not yet been migrated to the new `Pelican Plugins`_ organization, this is a great opportunity to contribute to Pelican by assisting with plugin migration.
 Create a new issue at the `legacy plugin repo <https://github.com/getpelican/pelican-plugins/issues>`_ and communicate which plugin you would like to help migrate, after which a Pelican maintainer will guide you through the process.

 3. If you want to use a mix of namespace & legacy plugins, or if you prefer to manually specify plugins instead of relying on Pelican’s automatic detection, you can use the ``PLUGINS`` setting as described in the `How to Use Plugins <https://docs.getpelican.com/en/latest/plugins.html#how-to-use-plugins>`_ documentation.

+4. Importing from ``pelican.signals`` is deprecated.
+If your plugin uses that pattern, please notify the plugin author to update the code to use ``from pelican import signals`` or ``import pelican.plugins.signals`` instead.

 As always, we do everything we can to maximize backwards compatibility and ensure smooth Pelican upgrades.
 If you run into problems, please see the `How to Get Help